mcbianconi/mcbianconi.github.io/en/index.md

 Startup - São José dos campos

 **Developer**: In 2020 I decided to give up my career as an officer in the Brazilian Army and dedicate myself entirely to Buser, which is a collaborative platform that is transforming the travel market!
-I am proud to be part of this story and I see it as one of the most important missions of my life, where I insist on keeping the values ​​that I cherished in almost 10 years of barracks.
+I am proud to be part of this story and I see it as one of the most important missions of my life, where I insist on keeping the values ​​that I cherished in almost 10 years in the Army.

 ### [12th Mechanized Cavalry Regiment](http://www.1rcmec.eb.mil.br) (Nov 2019 - Feb 2020)
 Cavalry Unit of the Brazilian Army - Jaguarão, RS.